 and weekends (Friday & Saturday) and Public Holidays

 The base fare will be Omani Rial 3.000 with a kilometre charge 300 baisa for every km (from 1 km to 30 km) which is the same as normal charges.

 Uber may not be in Oman, yet, – but the Middle-East’s own Careem Taxi is.
 Careem had started in Muscat in May 2017 but stopped at the request of Oman’s government.
-As Careem must have obtained a licence to operate it was presumably stopped as a result of private sector concerns.
+As Careem must have obtained a licence, at that time, to operate it was presumably stopped as a result of private sector concerns.

 Careem intends to operate in all major towns in Oman (presumably also through Marhaba); I guess this will mean Suhar, Buraymi, Ibri, Nizwa and Salalah and Sur (the hometown of Suhail Bahwan).